SomMeri/grunt-zip-to-crx/README.md

 npm install grunt-zip-to-crx --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Installed plugin is enabled inside Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-zip-to-crx');
 ```

 ## The "zip_to_crx" task
+The zip_to_crx needs to know three things:
+* which file(s) should be converted into .crx,
+* where to put the result and how to name it,
+* private key to use for signing.

-### Overview
+### Source and Destination
 In your project's Gruntfile, add a section named `zip_to_crx` to the data object passed into `grunt.initConfig()`.

 ### Options
-Zip_to_crx task accepts one mandatory option:
+Zip_to_crx task requires one mandatory option:
 * Property: `privateKey`
 * Type: `String`
 * value: A path to pem encoded private key file.